 You can qualify for the Ink Business Preferred Credit Card even if you don’t have a full-time business.
 Most for-profit ventures, like doing yard maintenance, driving for Uber or Lyft, and selling items on eBay are eligible businesses.

-And the intro bonus of 80,000 Chase Ultimate Rewards points after spending $5,000 on purchases in the first three months from account opening is worth at least $1,000 in travel, and potentially more when you transfer your points to valuable travel partners like United Airlines and Hyatt.
+And the intro bonus of 100,000 Chase Ultimate Rewards points after spending $15,000 on purchases in the first three months from account opening is worth at least $1,250 in travel — and potentially more when you transfer Chase Ultimate Rewards points to valuable travel partners like United Airlines and Hyatt.

 For the latest tips and tricks on traveling big without spending a fortune, please subscribe to the Million Mile Secrets daily email newsletter.